engintoklu/sheldon.vim/README.md

     :SheldonSplit

+To create a Sheldon buffer and execute a command in it:

+    :SheldonRun ls

 ## How to use Sheldon.vim
 When you are in a Sheldon buffer, switch to INSERT mode, and write your command.
 When you hit ENTER, your command will be executed.